Lastraeus/pp2-cians-ci-grade-calculator/README.md

 The application was tested with:

-Up-to-date Firefox (Windows 10 ver 109.0 Firefox Release January 17, 2023) - Using Dev tools to inspect all elements of the site, using responsiveness mode to test down to less than 400px emulating Pixel 5 and free responsiveness mode to go to less than 280px wide.
+Up-to-date Firefox (Windows 10 ver 109.0 Firefox Release January 17, 2023) - Using Dev Tools to inspect all elements of the site, using responsiveness mode to test down to less than 400px emulating Pixel 5 and free responsiveness mode to go to less than 280px wide.
 Using the console to detect any errors and to diagnose problem variables or states by adding console.log() commands to my javascript scripts when needed.

-Up-to-date Chrome (Windows 10 Version 109.0.5414.120 (Official Build) (64-bit)) - Using Dev tools to inspect all elements of the site, using responsiveness mode to test down to 280px emulating Galaxy fold extremely small screen size and free responsiveness mode to go to less than 280px wide.
+Up-to-date Chrome (Windows 10 Version 109.0.5414.120 (Official Build) (64-bit)) - Using Dev Tools to inspect all elements of the site, using responsiveness mode to test down to 280px emulating Galaxy fold extremely small screen size and free responsiveness mode to go to less than 280px wide.
 Occasionally using the console to detect any errors and to diagnose problem variables or states by adding console.log() commands to my javascript scripts when needed.

-Up-to-date Edge browser (Windows 10 Version 109.0.1518.61 (Official Build) (64-bit)) - Using responsiveness mode to test down to 280px emulating Galaxy fold extremely small screen size and free responsiveness mode to go to less than 280px wide.
+Up-to-date Edge browser (Windows 10 Version 109.0.1518.61 (Official Build) (64-bit)) - Using responsiveness mode to test down to 280px emulating Galaxy Fold extremely small screen size and free responsiveness mode to go to less than 280px wide.

 ### __Validator Testing__
 No error displaying with w3 HTML validator